Homoploutia: Top Labor and Capital Incomes in the United States, 1950–2020 (with Branko Milanovic)

 WORK IN PROGRESS

-A Simplified Mortality Multiplier Method: Historical Wealth Inequality Estimates (with Facundo Alvaredo and Salvatore Morelli)
+A Simplified Mortality Multiplier Method: New Estimates of Wealth Concentration (with Facundo Alvaredo and Salvatore Morelli)

 Long Run Inequality and Three Types of Intergenerational (Im)mobility (with Ravi Kanbur)

 PUBLISHED PAPERS OR IN PRESS

 On the Distribution of Estates and the Distribution of Wealth: Evidence from the Dead (with Salvatore Morelli, chapter forthcoming in NBER book Measuring and Understanding the Distribution and Intra/Inter-Generational Mobility of Income and Wealth, eds.
 Raj Chetty, John N. Friedman, Janet C. Gornick, Barry Johnson, and Arthur Kennickell)

-Wealth Inequality and the Ergodic Hypothesis: Evidence from the United States (with Ole Peters and Alex Adamou, forthcoming in the Journal of Income Distribution)
+Wealth Inequality and the Ergodic Hypothesis: Evidence from the United States (with Ole Peters and Alex Adamou (2021).
+Journal of Income Distribution)